MithilaGuha/ra-training/README.md

 ### Not Pushed to GitHub

-  - `/Model Runs` These files tend to be too large.
+  - `/Output` Output from model runs.
+These files tend to be too large.
     They are also something each user can create on their own.
   - `/Readings` Loose papers that you want to keep track of reading locally.
 GitHub is not a paper management system.

-Note that you can create `Model Runs` and `Readings` folders in your local clone without worrying about them being pushed.
+Note that you can create `Output` and `Readings` folders in your local clone without worrying about them being pushed.
 We can modify the `.gitignore` file to add other folders and files that aren’t pushed to GitHub.